deepakloomsberries/Washqueue/README.md

-# I11 PG — Washing Machine Booking App (Free, PWA)
+# I11 PG — Laundry (Free, installable web app)

-You'll do 3 things: (1) set up the Google Sheet + backend, (2) put in one link, (3) put the website files online for free.
-Takes about 15 minutes.
-Just follow in order.
+A live-status, queueing **and** scheduling app for the washing machines — plus an Admin tab so you can add machines later and mark one as "under maintenance."
+Still ₹0 to run, still just Google Sheets + GitHub Pages.

+**If you're setting this up for the first time**, do Parts 1–3 in order (about 15 minutes). **If you already deployed an earlier version of this app**, read the callout at the end of Part 1 before you paste the new `Code.gs` in.

 ---

+## What's in this version

+- **Home** — same as before: see each machine's status at a glance and book it.
+- **Calendar** — a real day-by-day timeline of every machine.
+Tap any open slot to schedule that machine for later instead of joining the queue.
+- **Upcoming** — a simple list of everything coming up, with an "All / Mine" filter.
+- **Admin tab** — enter a PIN to:
+  - Add new machines whenever you buy one.
+  - Put a machine under maintenance (residents immediately see it's unavailable, and anything already booked on it is cancelled automatically).
+  - Retire a machine for good, or bring one back.
+  - Change booking rules: max/min booking length, how many can queue at once, how many days ahead people can schedule, optional quiet hours, and the Admin PIN itself.
+- Still installable to a phone's home screen, still auto-refreshes, still free.

+---

 ## PART 1 — Google Sheet + Apps Script (the "database" and brain)

-1. Go to https://sheets.google.com and create a **new blank spreadsheet**.
+1. Go to https://sheets.google.com and create a **new blank spreadsheet** (or open the one you already made for this app).
-   Name it anything, e.g. "I11 PG Washing Machine".
 2. Click **Extensions → Apps Script**.
-3. Delete everything in the editor box, and paste the entire contents of **Code.gs** (the file I gave you).
+3. Delete everything in the editor box, and paste the entire contents of **Code.gs** (the file included here).
 4. Click the **Save** icon (disk icon) at the top.
 5. Click **Deploy → New deployment**.
 6. Click the gear icon ⚙️ next to "Select type" → choose **Web app**.